sufiansuni/fetchmuseums/README.md

 ```

 **Step 5**:
-Run your rails serrver with the follwing
+Run your rails server with the following
 ```sh
 rails s
 ```